princejwesley/node/doc/api/repl.markdown

    returns the formatting (including coloring) to display.
 Defaults to `util.inspect`.

- - `replMode` - controls whether the repl runs all commands in strict mode, default mode, or a hybrid mode ("magic" mode.)
-Acceptable values are:
+ - `replMode` - controls whether the repl runs all commands in strict mode or default mode) Acceptable values are:
   * `repl.REPL_MODE_SLOPPY` - run commands in sloppy mode.
   * `repl.REPL_MODE_STRICT` - run commands in strict mode.
 This is equivalent to prefacing every repl statement with `'use strict'`.
-  * `repl.REPL_MODE_MAGIC` - attempt to run commands in default mode.
-If they fail to parse, re-try in strict mode.

 You can use your own `eval` function if it has following signature: